-Rolling down King Street looking for somewhere to dine can be a daunting task.
+Rolling down King Street looking for somewhere to dine can be daunting.
 The sheer amount of options spanning every price point is enough to stress anyone out.
 Newtown's Maiz, is here to make that choice easier, offering central Mexican cuisine, affordable tostadas and specialty cocktails in a beautiful openair courtyard.

 Maiz started as a family-run food stall at the Summer Hill Flour Mill Markets from brother and sister Juan Carlos Negrete and Marissa Negrete, and their respective partners Freija Brandie and Carlos Levet.
 The team began by selling sopes, a thick corn torilla topped with fillings.
 They were Maiz's biggest sellers at the Flour Hill Markets and remain one of Maiz's best-selling dishes at the restaurant nowadays.

 The Maiz team made the leap to a brick-and-mortar restaurant in early 2021, finding a historic 1830s building in a prime position among the bustling atmosphere of south King Street.
 Juan Carlos Negrete told Concrete Playground he originally planned to open in the eastern suburbs but fell in love with the inner west through the Flour Hill Markets.

 "It's a city vibe, full of grounded and hard-working people, full of diversity and incredibly artsy.
 The buzz you get in this part of Sydney is the closest buzz we get in the streets of Mexico.
 Opening up a street food concept could only make sense in this environment," Negrete said.

 Maiz's menu is inspired by Negrete's time living in the central region of Mexico.
 The neat selection of dinner options purposefully steers away from tacos and highlights other mainstays of Mexico instead.
-Alongside the sopes ($8), you'll find slow-cooked corn kernels in epazote broth and seven chilli mayo ($5) tamales verdes ($28) and wild spanner crab molotes ($11).
+Alongside the sopes, you might find slow-cooked corn kernels in epazote broth and seven chilli mayo, tamales verdes and wild spanner crab molotes.